elad-bar/playarr/README.md

 ### Docker Compose Configuration

 The `docker-compose.yml` file includes:
-- Volume mounts for configurations (read-write for UI configuration), data, cache, and logs
+- Volume mounts for data, cache, and logs
 - Port mapping for API (port 3000)
 - Health checks
 - Automatic restart policy
 - Environment variable configuration

-**Note**: Configurations, data, and cache directories are **not** included in the Docker image and **must** be mounted as volumes.
+**Note**: Data and cache directories are **not** included in the Docker image and **must** be mounted as volumes.
 The UI will be used to configure providers and settings.

 ### Docker Image Details